 Here are the basic steps in the research process:

-1. Understanding the assignment - Make sure you understand what is required (i.e., format style, number of pages, due date, scope, and types of resources required)
+1. Understanding the assignment - Make sure you understand what is required (i.e., format style, number of pages, due date, scope, and types of resources required).
+Do I need primary and secondary sources?
+What are they?

 3. Developing a search strategy